the-events-calendar/tribe-common/readme.txt

 = [4.7.10] 2018-03-28 =

-* Tweak - Adjusted app shop text in relation to Modern Tribe's ticketing solutions [101655]
+* Tweak - Adjusted app shop text in relation to The Events Calendar's ticketing solutions [101655]
 * Tweak - Added wrapper function around use of `tribe_events_get_the_excerpt` for safety [95034]

 = [4.7.9] 2018-03-12 =